-We have only three customer on our Media Site.
-Our largest customer is the Job Channel Network.
-The loss of this customer would have a significantly adverse effect on our business.
+We have only three customers on our Media Site.
+The loss of any of these customers would have a significantly adverse effect on our business.

 Intellectual Property

 The Company has registered the trademark "WaZillo" with the US Patent and Trademark Office.
 We also own certain proprietary software, which we have developed and which we protect as a trade secret.